 The consultant does not determine eligibility for benefits or provide treatment recommendations.
 There is no follow up with the person being examined.

 How the Process Works

-Exams are arranged on a mutually agreeable schedule within the following parameters:
+Exams are arranged with the DDB on a mutually agreeable flexible schedule within the following parameters:

-- Appointments are scheduled within 10-20 days from the date we contact your office.
+- Appointments are scheduled approximately 14 days from the date we contact your office.